 The college provides assistance in obtaining part-time work while in college through a campus job-referral service.
-Parttime jobs are posted on a bulletin board for students to pursue.
+Part-time jobs are posted on a bulletin board for students to pursue.
 Students should plan a reasonable balance between work hours and study requirements.

-Peer Mentors
+Peer Tutoring

-Peer Mentoring is an important service the school provides to our students free of charge.
-Peer mentoring is available for students enrolled in courses at LRCC.
-Students needing tutoring/ mentoring services should come to the Teaching, Learning and Career Center (TLC) Office (room 141) and fill out the "Request for Tutoring/ Mentoring" form.
-Tutors/mentors are available for most courses including math, college writing, accounting, computers and business management courses.
-Peer mentors are students (18 years and older) who have successfully completed the courses in which they are mentoring or have proven expertise on the subjects and are validated by a professor.
-Mentoring sessions are on a one-to-one basis and allow students to ask questions, learn at their own pace, and receive immediate feedback.
+Peer Tutoring is an important service the school provides to our students free of charge.
+Peer tutoring is available for students enrolled in courses at LRCC.
+Students needing tutoring services should come to the Teaching, Learning and Career Center (TLC) Office (room 141).
+Tutors are available for most courses including math, college writing, accounting, computers and business management courses.
+Peer tutors are students (18 years and older) who have successfully completed the courses in which they are tutoring or have proven expertise on the subjects and are eligible for Work Study under Financial Aid.
+Tutoring sessions are on a one-to-one basis and allow students to ask questions, learn at their own pace, and receive immediate feedback.